bonny/WordPress-Simple-Fields/readme.txt

   simple_fields_get_field_group_by_slug
   simple_fields_clear_caches
 - Lotsa code cleanups and stuff
-- Fixed so plugin works with jQuery 1.9, beacuse now jQuery(htmlString) requires first char to be < for string to be considered HTML.
+- Fixed so plugin works with jQuery 1.9, because now jQuery(htmlString) requires first char to be < for string to be considered HTML.
 Was not working due to spaces before first HMTL tag.

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.